Skip to main content

 Roles & Permissions

-• We recommend being an Organization Owner or having Project Collection Administrator permissions in Azure DevOps to ensure you can see all required projects and repos.
+• Organization Owner or Project Collection Administrator permissions are required in Azure DevOps to ensure you can see all required projects and repos.

 Security & Access